tomek85gr/tradezella/Experiments/experiment_02_trust_reinforcement.md

   - _“Top traders don’t guess.
 They track.”_
   - _“60% of TradeZella users hit profitability in 6 months.”_
 - Show 2-3 **testimonial quotes** from successful traders, optimized for visibility
+- Show reviews from 6 figure dat traders that are using our platform

 ---